pdk1399/cocos-playable/README.md

 # Build Compress
 - Image (include image of spine): With size >=150KB can be called heavyly and should compress.
-- Spine: Don't export skin, animation & images attach to slot (check in *.png with *.json file after export) that not used in scene (and not export as binary)
+- Spine: Don't export skin, animation & images attach to slot (check in *.png with *.json file after export) that not used in scene, and not export as binary.
 - Tile: Any tile sprite import into tile file *.tmx will make it heavier, remove any tile assets that don't used in scene.

 # Spine